Direct Entry

 Pay & Conditions

-Your starting full time salary will be over £31,907 (which includes £2000 South-East allowance) plus benefits and will rise to over £50,000 after seven years.
+Your starting full time salary will be £33,164 (which includes £2000 South-East allowance) plus benefits and will rise to over £50,000 after seven years.

-There are lots of lateral opportunities for career development, and you can progress as a Detective Sergeant, Detective Inspector and beyond through our clear promotion framework.
+There are lots of lateral opportunities for career development, you can progress as a Detective Sergeant, Detective Inspector and beyond through our clear promotion framework.

 In addition our benefits include;